 When it occurs unintentionally, an error of thought is usually the result of confusion, or unconsciously seeking to maintain a previously held belief.
 Our perception may change, the selection of new information may become biased, the rigours of critical analysis may decrease, and so on.

 When a lack of proper reasoning is combined with the desire to impose an idea, people resort to argumentative tricks that begin from true facts or ideas which they then link to conclusions that seem correct.
 For this form of manipulation to be successful, all that is necessary is for those being manipulated to be uninformed, inattentive, or naive.

 Differences between non sequitur and other sophisms

-Instead, an argument like, “Religion is concerned with man’s relationship with God, therefore it has nothing to say about the origin of life,” is a non sequitur.
-It does not follow from the fact that religion is concerned with man’s relationship with God, that it has nothing to say about the origin of life.
+Instead, an argument like “Religion is concerned with man’s relationship with God, therefore it has nothing to say about the origin of life,” is a non sequitur.
+The fact that religion is concerned with man’s relationship with God does not mean that it has nothing to say about the origin of life.

 The difference between the non sequitur sophism and the post hoc sophism (false cause) is a sensitive one.
 Both reach conclusions that do not derive from their premises, but the error of post hoc argumentation is built on a false causal link: If event X is followed by another event Y, it follows that Y is caused by X. The non sequitur error occurs due to a lack of logic and relevance in the relationship between argument and conclusion.